Article I, Organization:

 Section 2.
 Regular Members (also referred to as Members): A Regular member of the Corporation (NEAFS) is one who has met the minimum established standards, has been approved by the Membership Committee, and is elected by a vote of 3/4 of the membership at the Annual Business meeting.
 A member shall be entitled to receive all publications, to a vote at business meetings, and to hold office.

-1. Hold a Doctorate, or Masters Degree, and have completed a minimum of two (2) years experience or
+- Hold a Doctorate, or Master’s Degree, and have completed a minimum of two (2) years of experience or

-2. Hold a Baccalaureate degree and have completed a minimum of three (3) years experience or
+- Hold a Baccalaureate degree and have completed a minimum of three (3) years of experience

-3. Have completed a minimum of ten (10) years experience and be active in the field or
+- Have completed a minimum of ten (10) years of experience and be active in the field or

-b.
-Experience, for purposes of Article VI, Section 2.a., is considered only in the field of forensic science.
+- Experience, for purposes of Article VI, Section 2.a., is considered only in the field of forensic science:

 Section 3.
 Associate Members: